Opera for 6 singers, 5 on-stage musicians, male choir, orchestra, electronics and video.

-Part opera fiction, following Mozart's character as he dives into what turns out to be the underworld of opera, part coma dream, entering the subconscious of the opera singer after hitting his head in the fall through the trap door.
+Part opera fiction, following Mozart's character as he dives into what turns out to be the underworld of opera, part coma dream, taking place inside the mind of the opera singer after he hit his head against the trap door.

-In opera-hell we traverse through 400 years of opera history guided by Multistopheles, comprised by all the Mephistopheleses, Plutos and devils in company of all the daemons, damned, evil and otherwise hell-bound characters of the repertoire.
+In opera-hell we traverse through 400 years of opera history guided by the opera-devil, Polystopheles, comprised by all the historic Mephistopheleses, Plutos and devils in company of all the daemons, damned, evil and otherwise hell-bound characters of the repertoire.
 We also traverse through the hidden and dark parts of the opera house through video excursions, using images of the off-stage areas as virtual stage-sets.

-An evening of twisted classics, operatic meta, broken clichés, cinematic post-apocalypse, infernal misfits, up-side-down arias, gender-bending, waterboarding, musical punishment, hampered singing, resonating stage-elements, mechanical contraptions, close-ups of grinding stage-mechanics, visual illusions, light, smoke and estrangement.
+An evening of twisted classics, operatic meta, broken clichés, cinematic post-apocalypse, infernal misfits, up-side-down arias, gender-bending, waterboarding, musical punishment, hampered singing, mechanical contraptions, grinding stage-mechanics, light and smoke.
 In other words a comedy!

-Co-produced by Opéra national du Rhin in Strasbourg and The Royal Danish Opera in Copenhagen.
+Co-produced by Opéra national du Rhin in Strasbourg, The Royal Danish Opera in Copenhagen and Festival Musica Strasbourg

 Premiere of Strasbourg-version: 16.09-21.09.2023